Kananaskis Hiking Tips: What First-Timers Should Know

 I love the Gem Trek hiking maps of the Canadian Rockies and I personally own the entire set.

-Over 4 million people visit Kananaskis Country every year, which is even more than it’s more famous neighbor Banff National Park.
+Over 5 million people visit Kananaskis Country every year, which is even more than it’s more famous neighbour, Banff National Park.

 This is one of the most important Kananaskis hiking tips of all.
-What can you do to help?
+Here are a few simple ways to help.

 Wildlife encounters in Kananaskis Country are very exciting, but please keep a safe distance from the animals.
 They are beautiful, but wild and unpredictable animals.
 Please refer to Alberta Parks Wildlife Viewing Guidelines to respect wildlife and stay safe for more information.